Gwen Tennyson: Mana manipulation

 Starting in Alien Force, Gwen's abilities have progressed to a magenta-colored energy.
 She soon discovers her Anodite heritage and comes to learn the energy she manipulates is mana, a life force energy present in all living beings.
 Mana is the basis of magic, which explains Gwen's previous magical proficiency.

 By manipulating mana, Gwen is able to create forcefields, energy blasts, beams, stepping stones and energy constructs.
 She is also able to track living beings by sensing their mana and can absorb or generate mana at will.
 Through her powers, she is also capable of telekinesis, teleportation, clairvoyance and healing.

 Anodite form

 Gwen can take on an Anodite form, where she appears in a dark purple hue with long, glowing pink and white hair.
 In this state, she has the ability to increase her size, fly, and attain immortality, while her powers are significantly amplified.

 Martial arts

 Gwen is a skilled martial artist and has been practicing since before the events of the original series.
 She used these skills often to help Ben prior to discovering her magical and Anodite abilities and was capable of taking on opponents much larger than herself.
-She is trained in Savate, Karate, Taekwondo, and Jujutsu.
-She is also a talented gymnast as she is very agile and can jump great heights and distances.
+She is trained in Karate, Taekwondo, Jujutsu, Judo and Savate.
+She is also a highly skilled gymnast as she is very agile and can jump great heights and distances.
+She uses her acrobatic skills in combat to dodge enemy attacks, avoid obstacles or to traverse around her environment.